u-sahin/Project_1/README.md

 ## File Descriptions <a name="files"></a>

 To answer the questions mentioned in [2.
-Project Motivation], I created three separate files.
+Project Motivation](#motivation), I created three separate files.

     1. The first question is handled in the file [Workstart_JobSatisfaction_Salary.ipynb].
     2. The second question is handled in the file [HaveWorkedLanguage_Salary.ipynb].
     3. The third question is handled in the file [Methodology_JobSatisfaction_Salary.ipynb].